joodaloop/webcraft/content/_index.md

 **STEP II:** I go away for a few days to think things over, asking you a few questions while I do it.
 Then I come back with three (or more) rough, distinct design directions you can choose from.
 These will probably include layout sketches, and a list of feature ideas.

 **STEP III:** If you're sufficiently excited by the ideas I put forward, we finalise the key design choices and features and I go build the whole thing on the platform you prefer.
-This usually takes around a week if I'm not too busy.
+This usually takes a week if I'm not too busy.

 <br>